datamapper/dm-dev/README.md

 _global rvm gemsets_ will be used.
 Have a look at the section below for an explanation of `dm:sync`'s `--development` or `-d` option.

+### Support passing options on to the underlying command

+This is currently only supported for the `dm:spec` command where it can be used to run any specific spec folder(s) or file(s).

+The options can be passed by specifying them just like the underlying command would expect them.
+To separate these options from the task's options themselves, they need to be passed after a `--`.

+Here's an example invocation:

+    thor dm:spec -i dm-aggregates -R 1.8.7 1.9.2 -a sqlite -- spec/isolated

+This would only run specs located in the `spec/isolated` folder.
+As always, you can pass the `-v` switch to see what command get executes.

 ## Using private github clone URLs

 If you have push access to any or all the DataMapper repositories, you